California's GOP is collapsing. Is that a sign for Republicans nationwide?

 Depending on which poll one looks at, the leading GOP contender for the Senate is Roque "Rocky" De La Fuente, an eccentric San Diego businessman who has spent over $1 million on the race, vastly more than $53,000 spent by his closest GOP challenger.

 De La Fuente ran for president in 2016, as a Democrat.
-This year, he's managed to qualify for Senate races in not one, but at least five states: California; Florida; Washington; Minnesota; and Wyoming.
+This year, he's managed to qualify for Senate races in not one, but at least five states: California, Florida, Minnesota, Washington and Wyoming.
 He's still waiting to hear on Delaware and Vermont, as well.

 "I'm the first person in history to go for more than two states for Senate.
 Nobody has ever thought about it.
 Nobody has ever read the rules," he told NBC News.

 Why those states?
-"I love Wyoming, I love to ski in Jackson Hole," he explained.
+"I love Wyoming, I love to ski in Jackson Hole," De La Fuente explained.
 Plus, the filing fee is only $200, "and you can do it from your house online.”

-But a Stanford University poll released last week found him in second place, behind Feinstein and ahead of de Leon, who most observers expect will claim the second spot on the general election ballot Tuesday.
+But a Stanford University poll released last week found De La Fuente in second place, behind Feinstein and ahead of de Leon, who most observers expect will claim the second spot on the general election ballot Tuesday.

-"If I win Tuesday, I might have to rethink my whole strategy," he said.
+"If I win Tuesday, I might have to rethink my whole strategy," De La Fuente said.
 "Then I'll really have to focus all my energy on California."

 He recently placed his first ad in a few Latino newspapers.